imoranmo/What-are-we-having/README.md

 We used multiple server-side APIs
-We used spoonacular and thecocktaildb APIs to generate what the user will use.
+We used spoonacular and thecocktaildb APIs to generate what the user will use in the website.
 We used Bulma.io as our CSS framework.